Sorry, you need to enable JavaScript to visit this website.

 Governance

-The education system in BiH is highly decentralised and administratively organised across three main levels: state, entity/district, and canton.
-Educational competencies are exercised at the entity level in RS, at the district level in BD, and at the cantonal level in FBiH.
+The education system in Bosnia and Herzegovina is highly decentralized and administratively organized across three main levels: state, entity/district, and canton.
+Educational competencies are exercised at the entity level in Republika Srpska, at the district level in Brčko District, and at the cantonal level in Federation of Bosnia and Herzegovina.

 The main decision-making bodies are:

-At the state level, the BiH Ministry of Civil Affairs is responsible for coordinating activities, harmonising the plans of entity-level authorities, and defining strategies at the international level, including in the field of education.
+At the state level, the Bosnia and Herzegovina Ministry of Civil Affairs is responsible for coordinating activities, harmonizing the plans of entity-level authorities, and defining strategies at the international level, including in the field of education.
 As the competent ministry at the state level, it operates in coordination with lower levels of government.
-The Education Sector within the BiH Ministry of Civil Affairs consists of four units: Unit for European Integration and International Cooperation, Unit for Coordination of Education Policies, Unit for Mobility and Youth and Unit for Statistics, Analysis, and Reporting.
+The Education Department within the Bosnia and Herzegovina Ministry of Civil Affairs consists of four units: Unit for European Integration and International Cooperation, Unit for Coordination of Education Policies, Unit for Mobility and Youth and Unit for Statistics, Analysis, and Reporting.
 The key legal instruments regulating education at the state level are:

 In addition to the Ministry of Civil Affairs, the following state-level agencies operate in direct coordination with lower levels of government: